mdtanker/polartoolkit/docs/contribute.md

 ### Setting up your environment

 Antarctic-Plots uses `Poetry` as a package manager, which uses `pip` to install packages.
 Two of the dependencies, `PyGMT` and `GeoPandas`, need to be installed with `conda` since they contain C packages.
-To navigate this issue, we install `PyGMT` and `Geopandas` independently, then export the `Poetry` env to a file, and use that to add the remaining dependencies.
+To navigate this issue, we install `PyGMT` and `Geopandas` with conda, and the rest of the dependencies with `Poetry`.

-The file is `requirements.txt` which defines the packages need to use and develop the package.

 Run the following to create a conda/mamba env "antarctic_plots_dev":

-    make new_env

-> **Note:** `mamba` and `conda` are interchangable in all these commands.

-Activate it with:
+    # switch "win" for either "linux" or "osx" depending on your computer
+    conda create --name antarctic_plots_dev --file env/conda-win-64.lock
     conda activate antarctic_plots_dev

-Install the necessary packages:

-    make install_reqs
+    poetry install

-This environment contains your local, editable version of Antarctic-Plots, meaning if you alter code in the package, it will automatically include those changes in your environement (you may need to restart your kernel).
+This environment contains your local, editable version of Antarctic-Plots, within the virtual environment `antarctic_plots_dev`, meaning if you alter code in the package, it will automatically include those changes in your environement (you may need to restart your kernel).
 If you need to update the dependencies, see the [update the dependencies](#update-the-dependencies) section below.

 > **Note:** You'll need to activate the environment every time you start a new terminal.